Car Physics: some problems

 sketch of bus with drag force and vectors

 How much air is moved?
-First, imagine a non-aerodynamic vehicle, like a bus.
-One might expect that, as the bus moves forward dx, it accelerates a volume dV.
+First, imagine a non-aerodynamic vehicle, like a city bus.
+One might expect that, as the bus moves forward dx, it accelerates a volume dV, as in the sketch.
 Let's start with a crude approximation: let's say the volume accelerated is dV = Adx.
 If the density of the air is ρ, then the mass of air is ρAdx.

 How much work is done moving it?
-By hypothesis, all of that air is accelerated to v, so its kinetic energy is ½mv2 = ½(ρAdx)v2.
+In our crude approximation, all of that air is accelerated to v, so its kinetic energy is ½mv2 = ½(ρAdx)v2.

 What power is required?
 To get the power required to do this work in time dt, we divide by dt.
 Putting dx/dt = v, we get:

-Aha, that's why it's so hard to go fast: the power required to overcome turbulent drag goes as the cube of the speed.
-(If you need to, see the chapter on Energy and Power)
+This explains why aerodynamics is so important to high speed performance: the power required to overcome turbulent drag goes as the cube of the speed.
+(If you need to, see the chapter on Energy and Power).

 What is the drag force?
 Let's again use the equation P = Fv cos θ, where again θ is zero for horizontal forces and velocity.
-So, dividing both sides by v, we have
+So, dividing both sides of the previous equation by v, we have

 Fdrag = ½CDρAv2